UviDTE-UviSpace/uvispace-main-controller/docs/starting.rst

 Getting Started
 ===============

-This section covers the first steps for downloading the project and setting up a PC in order to be able to collaborate developing and testing the project.
+This section covers the first steps for downloading the main controller software and setting up a PC in order to be able to collaborate developing and testing the project.

 ..  toctree::